milkyway-labs/milkyway-contracts/scripts/testnet/Local-Testnet.md

 NOTE: The `grantee` account will have all the on chain permissions to control the staker account.

-Those accounts can be imported into a test keyring trough the `utils/import-accounts-keys.sh` script.
+Those accounts can be imported into a test keyring through the `utils/import-accounts-keys.sh` script.

 After the network is ready, you can configure the clients by using the `utils/configure-localnet.sh` script.